-The purpose of a PRTF is to provide full-time psychiatric treatment for children under age twenty-one (21) with mental/emotional/behavioral problems who do not require emergency or acute psychiatric care but whose symptoms are severe enough to require supervision/intervention on a twenty-four (24) hour basis.
-Inpatient psychiatric services for beneficiaries under age twenty-one (21) must be provided before the beneficiary reaches age twenty-one (21) or, if the beneficiary was receiving the services immediately before he/she reached age twenty-one (21), before the earlier of the following: the date he/she no longer requires the services or the date he/she reaches age twenty-two (22).
-(42 CFR §441.151).
-The goal of PRTF treatment is to help the child reach a level of functioning where less restrictive treatment will be possible.
-(42 CFR §441.152(a)(3)).
+The purpose of a PRTF is to provide full-time psychiatric treatment for members under the age of 21 with mental/emotional/behavioral problems who do not require emergency or acute psychiatric care but whose symptoms are severe enough to require supervision/intervention on a 24-hour basis.
+PRTFs provide treatment to individuals under the age of 21 with severe emotional disturbances and/or long-term psychiatric illnesses.
+The service must be provided before the individual reaches 21 years of age.
+If the individual was receiving services immediately before he or she reaches age 21, the services must cease at the time the individual no longer requires services or the date at which the individual reaches 22 years of age (42 CFR §441.151(3)(i)(ii)).

+The goal of PRTF treatment is to help the child reach a level of functioning where less restrictive treatment will be possible (42 CFR §441.152(a)(3)).